 For years I’ve studied use and abuse of the word innovation.
-Mostly it’s used as jargon, without any meaningful intent at all.
+Mostly it’s used as a filler word, without meaningful intent.
 I’ve complained about this for years, which naturally leads to people asking me to stop whining and offer a definition.

 I generally recommend people don’t use the word.
-It’s mostly meaningless.
-At best it’s something people should say about you, not something you say about yourself.
-Its best to dedicate yourself to solving problems since that’s what most people who earn the title innovator were trying to do.
+It’s rarely helpful.
+At best it’s something people should say about you or your work, not something you say about yourself.
+Instead dedicate yourself to solving problems since that’s what most people who earn the title innovator were trying to do.

 But if you use word lightly, or frequently, you show hubris in the present and ignorance of the past.
 Sayings like “we innovate every day”, “chief innovator” or “innovation pipeline” are inflations.
 They’re popular, but misguided.
 Calling a thing an innovation doesn’t make it so.
 It’s just a word and words are free to be abused.
 If you think about it, it’s easy to separate mere improvements from something worthy of grander praise.